 GPEDS generates notifications to judges, prosecutors, and law enforcement regarding clemency actions pending on parole eligible offender cases.
-Notifications are also generated to wardens and inmates regarding board decisions.
+Notifications are also generated to wardens and inmates regarding Board decisions.

+In FY20, 30,014 notifications (all types) were generated by GPEDS.
 Please see additional information regarding statutory and other notifications made by the Board later in this report.